mattlubbers/Udacity-RoboND-Rover/README.md

 - Controls can be further refined
 - No rock sample collection, only identification and location logging
 ### Conclusion
 The Rover Simulator project was an excellent challenge to familiarize with image processing, decision making, and controls.
 If there were more time, additional measures would be added to score better on map fidelity and map coverage.
 However, through the run with the Simulator in Autonomous mode, it was able to identify and locate 5 rocks, with a 71% map fidelity and a 41% map coverage score!
+The full video of the project results can be found [here](https://github.com/mattlubbers/Udacity-RoboND-Rover/blob/master/Rover_Autonomous_Video.mp4).